 Clearly, the NASW couldn't solicit funds from the same people that its members covered without raising conflict-of-interest problems for the members (an "ethical" problem, incidentally, that didn't seem to bother financial, travel, food and certain other writers in those days).

 The solution was to set up a non-profit educational foundation completely separate from the NASW.
 Several leading scientists who were also worried about the state of science reporting lent their support to forming such a foundation.
-Following an NASW conference on the subject, the CASW was incorporated in 1959 as a tax-exempt, 501(c)(3) educational organization and held its first meeting in January 1960.
+Following an NASW conference on the subject, the CASW was incorporated as a tax-exempt, 501(c)(3) educational organization and held its first meeting in January 1960.